Coder4916/Think-In-Space/README.md

 - Competitor research

-Researched other coaching websites avaialable online.
+Researched other coaching websites available online.
 This aided me to understand what is feasible, what looks good in this sector and how other coaches present themselves.
 This reasearch led me to suggest the owner drop the initially suggested 'Unconventional Coach' name, as there are many other more 'unconventional' methods in comparison to his offering.
 The research led me to conclude that in this case, 'unconventional' wasn't appropriate and wouldn't add value.

 - Sector Research